JAlcocerT/Linux/content/_index.md

 We can think of Linux as an OS built in a Decentralized way.

-And yes, **crypto like Bitcoin**, is basically a decentralized information system.
+And yes, **[crypto](https://jalcocert.github.io/web3/) like Bitcoin**, is basically a decentralized information system.
 Nobody is in control, there are **simple rules and agents interacting** according to them.

-But we should remember that **Science's nature is also Decentralized**.
-Anyone can propose, question or test the Current status Quo.
+We should remember that **Science's nature is also Decentralized**.
+Anyone can propose, question or test the Current status Quo - Leading ultimately to progress.
 {{% /details %}}